Psychosocial hazard mitigation

 Examples of how leadership may be a psychosocial hazard include:

-• management style unsuited to the nature of the work and its demand
+• Management style unsuited to the nature of the work and its demands

-There are many resources that can help including the Psychologically Safe Leader Assessment, Building trust for leaders, Psychologically Safe Teams, Emotional Intelligence Self-assessment or the workshop materials of Putting clear leadership and expectations on the agenda.
+There are many resources that can help including the Psychologically Safe Leader Assessment, Building trust for leaders, Psychologically Safe Teams, Emotional Intelligence Self-assessment.
+You can also lead a discussion for Putting clear leadership and expectations on the agenda.

 Organizational change management